Skip to content

 In addition to the actual time wasted in meetings, the average worker wastes around 4 hours and 15 minutes planning for meetings a week.

-Do you need meeting management software?
+Do you need corporate meeting management program software?

 It already feels like there are not enough hours in the day.
 Quite frankly, it does not make sense to waste hours planning and sitting in meetings when you could be focusing on work.
 Luckily, there is a solution to all these wasted resources — and it starts with revamping your meeting culture to focus on the quality of meetings instead of quantity.